kingdomlevel/kingdomlevel.github.io/index.markdown

 #### 2021
 + banana oil made [a digital zine](https://www.shamgate.co/banana_oil/zine_202105/) on a zoom call in May 2021
-+ an [amazing old friend Charlie](https://www.instagram.com/appleshift4/) used a tune i made many moons ago under the embarassing moniker Cur$es as part of [Gum Crush](https://www.instagram.com/tv/COs4_J6gG6v), a surf video for Stussy.
++ an [amazing old friend Charlie](https://www.instagram.com/appleshift4/) used a tune i made many moons ago under the embarassing moniker Cur$es as part of [Gum Crush](https://www.instagram.com/tv/COs4_J6gG6v), a surf video for Stussy (May 2021)
++ personal goal of attending Burry Man Day in South Queensferry achieved in August 2021.

 #### 2020
 + got better at sewing, soldering, knitting, cooking + cocktails